JoshHeng/GameFinder/README.md

 ## Contributions

+> New games should be added by filling in the Google Form at https://forms.gle/JKGwvPHrqtcUWRcn9

 Contributions, including adding new games and refining descriptions, are welcome!
 Feel free to submit a PR or create an [issue](https://github.com/JoshHeng/GameFinder/issues) for someone else to do it.

 ## Development